1. Introduction to ThreadFury Challenges in Machine Embroidery

 - Nylon: Requires higher tension due to minimal stretch.

-- **Cotton:** Lower tension helps prevent puckering; its elasticity allows for some flexibility.
+- Cotton: Lower tension helps prevent puckering.

 Calibration Tools: